 MLQ and USQ Guidelines

-For those participating in Major League Quidditch this summer, MLQ team and players are required to follow MLQ return to play guidelines, which are available here.
-With USQ’s summer updates, our guidelines differ more than that did earlier.
+For those participating in Major League Quidditch, MLQ team and players are required to follow MLQ return to play guidelines, which are available here.
+With USQ’s different updates, our guidelines differ more than that did previously.
 However, we are still collaborating extensively with MLQ on return to play.
 Please note that players participating in MLQ activities within MLQ’s return to play guidelines will not be considered in violation of USQ’s policies, and vice versa.

 SUMMARY OF STAGES